What Are Longevity-Focused Research Peptides?

 What Does Published Research Show About Each Compound?

-Published literature on Epitalon reports hTERT-mediated telomere elongation in human somatic cell cultures and geroprotective effects in rodent aging models, with Khavinson's group contributing the most systematic body of work [PMID: 19619679] [PMID: 14696864] [PMID: 26637836].
-For FOXO4-DRI, the key publication by Baar et al. established that the peptide selectively eliminates p21-high senescent cells in vivo in mice, reducing physical dysfunction markers associated with aging [PMID: 28575659].
-Mechanistic follow-up studies have used the compound to probe FOXO4 and p53 nuclear co-localization in cellular senescence models [PMID: 30862748].
-GHK-Cu research has focused on fibroblast and keratinocyte biology, consistently demonstrating effects on collagen synthesis gene networks, MMP expression, and TGF-β pathway components [PMID: 25342275] [PMID: 21982351] [PMID: 19098933].
-Across all three compounds, in vitro and preclinical animal findings provide the primary evidence base; no clinical conclusions should be drawn from these data.
+The published evidence base for each compound reflects its distinct mechanistic focus.
+For Epitalon: Khavinson's group has contributed the most systematic published body of work, documenting hTERT-mediated telomere elongation in human somatic cell cultures and geroprotective outcomes in rodent aging models [PMID: 19619679] [PMID: 14696864].
+The pinealocyte culture work adds a mechanistic dimension connecting the compound's pineal origin to a documented cellular pathway [PMID: 26637836].
+For FOXO4-DRI: the defining publication is Baar et al. — selective elimination of p21-high senescent cells in vivo in mice, with reduction of physical dysfunction markers associated with aging [PMID: 28575659].
+Follow-up mechanistic work used the compound to probe FOXO4 and p53 nuclear co-localization in cellular senescence model systems [PMID: 30862748].
+For GHK-Cu: the evidence base runs through fibroblast and keratinocyte biology, consistently showing effects on collagen synthesis gene networks, MMP expression regulation, and TGF-β pathway component modulation [PMID: 25342275] [PMID: 21982351] [PMID: 19098933].
+Across all three compounds, in vitro and preclinical animal findings form the primary evidence base.
+No clinical conclusions should be drawn from this data.
 All compounds are provided by Onward Aminos for research purposes only.

 Frequently Asked Questions